 - b.
 Pull in ~20-30 mL of water and remove syringe from stream. - c.
 Draw in air, close stopcock, and shake syringe vigorously for ~5-10 seconds. - d.
 Expel air and water and repeat rinsing steps 1 more time. - e.
-On the third rinse: - 1) Place the syringe under the water and draw in ~40 mL of water and 20 mL of air.
+On the third rinse: - Place the syringe under the water and draw in ~40 mL of water and 20 mL of air.
 These volumes do not have to be exact. - 2) Roll the air slowly around the syringe and plunger tip to collect air bubbles. - 3) Turn syringe tip-upward and tap the side of the syringe to release any trapped air bubbles.
 Large air bubbles affect volume readings so they should be removed.
 Tap hard to remove air bubbles.
-Removing small air bubbles may not be possible. - 4) Holding the syringe upright, expel the air and all but 3-5 mL of the water sample.
+Removing small air bubbles may not be possible. - 4) Holding the syringe upright, expel the air and all but 3-5 mL of the water sample. - 3.
+Place the syringe tip back into the water so that it is ~10 cm below the surface, and expel the remaining water into the stream, which will help reduce the collection of air bubbles when sampling. - 4.
+SLOWLY pull the plunger to draw a water sample until the syringe is completely full with the plunger at the 60-mL mark (Figure 6).
+60 mL is more than needed, but collecting more will make the processing step easier.